 Meet the Young Food Ambassadors who have been campaigning for Government to act to stop child food poverty and give every child access to a healthy and affordable diet.

 As well as being a Young Food Ambassador, Dev is Chair of the Leicester Young City Council and recently won the Diana award for his food poverty activism.
 Dev often speaks out on holiday hunger and Free School Meals himself.
 He feels strongly about the influence that junk food advertising on young people.

-Saffron speaks out about the struggles of autistic young people with food and particularly the impact of food insecurity on children on the spectrum.
-Saffron feels strongly about families paying too much for unhealthy food and wants healthy food to be cheaper to access.
+Saffron Speaks out about the struggles of autistic young people with food and particularly the impact of food insecurity on children on the spectrum.
+Saffron feels strongly about families paying too much for unhealthy food and wants healthy food to be cheaper and more accessible.